Dressing (medicine)

-A dressing is a sterile pad or compress applied to a wound to promote healing and protect the wound from further harm.
+A dressing or compress is a piece of material such as a pad applied to a wound to promote healing and protect the wound from further harm.
 A dressing is designed to be in direct contact with the wound, as distinguished from a bandage, which is most often used to hold a dressing in place.
-Many modern dressings are self-adhesive.
+Most modern dressings are sterile.

 Medical uses

 A dressing can have a number of purposes, depending on the type, severity and position of the wound, although all purposes are focused on promoting recovery and protecting from further harm.
 Key purposes of a dressing are: